LewisDavies/upstream-prod/README.md

 `upstream-prod` solves this by intelligently redirecting `ref`s to prod outputs.
 It is highly adaptable and can be used whether your environments are in separate schemas, databases, or a combination of both.
 On most warehouses it can even compare dev and prod outputs and use the most recently-updated relation.

+> ⚠️ Setup instructions changed in version `0.8.0` - you'll need to update your `ref` macro if upgrading from an earlier version.

 ## Setup

+> ℹ️ If you need help setting up the package, please create an issue or tag / DM @LewisDavies on dbt's Slack.

 The package relies on a few variables that indicate where prod data is avaiable.
 The exact requirements depend on your setup; use the questions below to find the correct variables for your project.